 Keys, or standard Mann Co.
 Crate Keys, cost US$2.49 in the Mann Co.
 Store.
 Since they’re tradable (after a week) and the price doesn’t change, they are good for trading valuable items.
 Popular, in-demand items that are not very rare are often measured in keys, such as taunts or popular hats.

 How much ref a key is worth changes based on the demand in the economy (how bad people want keys, or metal).
 Refined metal is also useful for making “change”, since a key cannot be broken into smaller values.
-As of this post, a key is worth about 16 ref.
+As of January 2016, a key is worth about 20 ref.

 Buds, or Earbuds, are a somewhat rare, Limited cosmetic item.
-Buds are often used as currency for rare, high-demand items, such as Unusuals
+Buds were often used as currency for rare, high-demand items, such as Unusuals.
+They’re not used for trading much anymore.

 5. Where Can I Get Free Unusual Hats?